 Whilst the need for timber production declined after the war, the importance of managing the forest environment for nature was growing and a more diverse range of tree species were planted.
 The significance of woods and forests in the landscape began to be recognised and the management of habitats for wildlife became another central avenue of the Forestry Commission’s work.
 Many Forest Holidays locations have a history of recreation dating back over decades and many wooded areas have seen a wide variety of uses before they were planted.

-Today the cabins operated by Forest Holidays are all in forests that are managed by Forestry England, Forestry and Land Scotland and Natural Resources Wales on behalf of the nation.
-Their professional approach to sustainably manage the forests allows them to keep our public forests and woodlands as special places for nature, which people can enjoy, and businesses can thrive in.
+Today the cabins operated by Forest Holidays are all in forests that are managed by Forestry England, Forestry and Land Scotland, and Natural Resources Wales on behalf of the nation.
+Their professional approach to sustainably manage the forests allows them to look after our public forests and woodlands for people, nature, and the economy.
 Today they deliver all of this with a huge range of commercial partners, working to offer new ways to experience and enjoy the forest and bring in new ideas and skills to complement and enhance their expertise.

 Partnerships such as those with Forest Holidays provides valuable income which is reinvested, helping to connect everyone with the nation’s forests, creating beautiful places for people to enjoy, wildlife to flourish and businesses to thrive.